NarrowGlint/discord-bot-spammer-gui/README.md

-# Discord Bot Spammer GUI
+# Discord Bot Spammer GUI | Credit to Merubokkusu

 ## Description
 This program is a Discord Bot Spammer that connects to a server, than can send text (soon images) to a channel over and over again using discords API.
 USE AT YOUR OWN RISK!